scherler/sirocco-wc-react-test/README.md

 # wc-react-hook
 Simple wrapper to export your react components as web components to make them portable.
+Build on top of https://github.com/bitovi/react-to-webcomponent
 ## Install

 ```bash